gaphor/gaphas/README.md

 ### Overview

-The Canvas class (from canvas.py) acts as a container for Item's (from item.py).
-The item's parent/child relationships are maintained here (not in the Item).
+The `Canvas` class acts as a container for Item's .
+The item's parent/child relationships are maintained here, not in the `Item`.

-An Item can have a set of Handles (from connector.py) which can be used to manipulate the item (although this is not necessary).
-Each item has its own coordinate system with x and y position, for example, a (0, 0) point.
-Item.matrix is the transformation relative to the parent item of the Item, as defined in the Canvas.
+An `Item` can have a set of handles which can be used to manipulate the item (although this is not necessary).
+Each item has its own coordinate system with x and y position, for example, a (0, 0) point `Item.matrix` is the transformation relative to the parent item of the `Item`, as defined in the `Canvas`.

-Handles can connect to Ports.
-A Port is a location (line or point) where a handle is allowed to connect on another item.
-The process of connecting depends on the case at hand, but most often involves the creation of some sort of constraint between the Handle and the item it is connecting to (see [ports](https://gaphas.readthedocs.io/en/latest/ports.html)).
+Handles can connect to [ports](https://gaphas.readthedocs.io/en/latest/ports.html).
+A `Port` is a location (line or point) where a handle is allowed to connect on another item.
+The process of connecting depends on the case at hand, but most often involves the creation of some sort of constraint between the Handle and the item it is connecting to.

-The Canvas also contains a constraint Solver (from solver.py) that can be used to solve mathematical dependencies between items (such as Handles that should be aligned).
+The Canvas also contains a [constraint solver](https://gaphas.readthedocs.io/en/latest/solver.html) (from solver.py) that can be used to solve mathematical dependencies between items (such as Handles that should be aligned).
 The constraint solver can also be used to keep constraints contained within the item satisfied, for example, to make sure a box maintains its rectangular shape.

-View (from view.py) is used to visualize a Canvas.
+A View is used to visualize a Canvas.
 On a View, a Tool (from tool.py) can be applied, which will handle user input like button and key presses.
 Painters (from painter.py) are used to do the actual drawing.
 This module also makes it easy to draw to other media other than a screen, such as a printer or a PDF document.

 ### Updating Item state

-If items need updating, it sends out an update request on the Canvas (Canvas.request_update()).
+If items need updating, it sends out an update request on the Canvas (`Canvas.request_update()`).
 The canvas performs an update by performing the following steps:

-1. Pre-update using Item.pre_update(context) for each item marked for update.
+1. Pre-update using `Item.pre_update(context)` for each item marked for update.
 2. Update the Canvas-to-Item matrices, for fast transformation of coordinates from the Canvas' to the items' coordinate      system.
-The c2i matrix is stored on the Item as Item._matrix_c2i.
 3. Solve the constraints.
 4. Normalize the items by setting the coordinates of the first handle to (0, 0).
 5. Update the Canvas-to-Item matrices for items that have been changed by normalization.
-6. Post-update using Item.post_update(context) for each item marked for update, including items that have been marked during the constraint solving step.
+6. Post-update using `Item.post_update(context)` for each item marked for update, including items that have been marked during the constraint solving step.

 Gaphas attempts to do as much updating as possible in the {pre|post}_update() methods, since they are called when the application is not handling user input.